 Consider Your Skills

-It is imperative to determine your skills when looking for the best pens for calligraphy.
+It is imperative to determine your skills when looking for the right pens for calligraphy.
 If you purchase a professional calligraphy pen set without any experience in this form of art, learning would be tough.
 It’ll also be a waste of money, time, and effort.

 That’s why it’ll be better to start with the student-grade lettering sets to study the basics of pen calligraphy.
 You’ll also be able to figure out which style of pens and types of nibs you’re more comfortable with.